deep-finder/tirfm-deepfinder/README.md

 1. Merge expert and detector segmentation: `edf_merge_detector_expert --batch path/to/exocytosis_data/`
 1. Structure the files: `edf_structure_training_dataset --input path/to/exocytosis_data/ --output path/to/dataset/`
 1. Train the model: `edf_train --dataset path/to/dataset/ --output path/to/model/`

+## Usage in BioImageIT

+You should have opened the 3 ExoDeepFinder workflows in BioImageIT by following the BioImageIT installation instructions above.

+It is best to read the `Standalone Usage` section to understand each process step in ExoDeepFinder; and then use BioImageIT to easily chain and execute those steps.

+### Convert movies to h5 format

+Use the "ExoDeepFinder Convert" workflow to convert a batch of folders of tiff frames to single movie files in the .h5 format:
+1. Click on the "List files" node and choose the input folder to process with the "Folder path" option in the inputs section of the "Properties" tab.
+1. Go to the "Execute" tab, and choose "Run unexecuted nodes" to execute the workflow.

+The results will be stored in the workflow data folder, in the folder `dataset/` (it should be something like `path/to/ExoDeepFinder Convert/Data/dataset/`).

+### Exocytosis events detection

+Use the "ExoDeepFinder Detection" workflow to detect exocytosis events:
+1. Click on the "List files" node and sets its "Folder path" parameter (in the inputs section of the "Properties" tab) to the `dataset/` folder you obtained with the "ExoDeepFinder Convert" workflow.
+1. Click on the "Segment" node, and choose the model weights and the patch size you want to use (See section `Standalone Usage > Exocytosis events detection > 2.
+Segment movies` for more details about this step).
+1. Click on the "Generate annotation" node, and an adequat cluster size (See section `Standalone Usage > Exocytosis events detection > 3.
+Generate annotations`).
+1. Go to the "Execute" tab, and choose "Run unexecuted nodes" to execute the workflow.

+The results will be stored in the workflow data folder, in the folder `dataset/` (it should be something like `path/to/ExoDeepFinder Detection/Data/dataset/`).

+### Train an ExoDeepFinder model

+Use the "Exocytosis Training" workflow to train an ExoDeepFinder model:
+1. Click on the "List files" node and sets its "Folder path" parameter (in the inputs section of the "Properties" tab) to the `dataset/` folder you obtained with the "ExoDeepFinder Convert" workflow.
+1. Annotate the converted movies in Napari by clicking on the preview thumbnails, annotated the movies with `napari-exodeepfinder` and saving them beside the movied with the name `expert_annotation.xml` (make sure you use the .xml format).
+1. Click on the "List files" node and choose the input folder to process with the "Folder path" option in the inputs section of the "Properties" tab.
+1. Set the parameters of the "Detect spots", "Structure training dataset" and "Train" nodes.
+1. Go to the "Execute" tab, and choose "Run unexecuted nodes" to execute the workflow and train the model.

+The resulting model will be stored in the workflow data folder, in the folder `model/` (it should be something like `path/to/ExoDeepFinder Training/Data/model/`).

 ## Virtual environments & package managers